• Home

 "Coach” began working with the group of kids that would later become his football team when they were still in the “Panther” league.
 He also didn’t tolerate kids who would “swear”.
 According to another player, “Coach” would call your dad if he heard you using those types of words and would say, “That’s for people who don’t know how to speak the English language.”

-Social Studies Corrdinator, Photography Club Sponsor and FTA Sponsor
+Social Studies Teacher, Department Chair, Photography Club Sponsor, FTA Sponsor

 English, Drama, and Art Theater Director